Pakettikauppa/woo-pakettikauppa/README.md

 The subclasses are responsible for doing the actual heavy lifting. `Admin` handles operations in wp-admin, `Frontend` handles frontend, `Shipment` is used for creating shipment labels, etc.

 `Text` is bit of a special case, it's only real purpose is to serve as a key-value store for strings that require translation.
-Currently the plugin has __ & _e calls scattered all over it, in the future, all of them should live in `Text`.
+Currently the plugin has `__` and `_e` calls scattered all over it – in the future, all of them should live in `Text`.
 The advantage of doing so is being able to replace any text in the whitelabel forks.